KTH-EPE/HVDC_IED/IED_manual.md

 Before assembling the parts together, it is important to position the components on the bottom panel and drill the holes for mounting the Zedboard, FMC and a power supply.
 <div style="text-align:center"><img src="./IED_images/placement.png" width="300x">
 </div>
 Drill the holes in respective locations.
-For mounting the board and the power supply, holes need to be 3mm in diameter.
-2 holes for FMC should be 2mm.
+For mounting the board and the power supply, holes need to be 3 mm in diameter.
+2 holes for FMC should be 2 mm.
 <div style="text-align:center"><img src="./IED_images/holes2.png" width="300x">
 </div>
 After the holes are done, screw the boards to the bottom panel.
 Take the top screws out of the 4 couplings of the Zedboard and screw them into the panel from the bottom.

 <div style="text-align:center"><img src="./IED_images/zed_screws.png" width="300x">
 </div>